tenphi/numl-storybook/public/pages/reference/attributes/theme.md

-THe **theme** utility property sets the theme (declared via [nu-theme](../elements/nu-theme.md)) to the element by the name.
+The **theme** utility property sets the theme (declared via [nu-theme](../elements/nu-theme.md)) to the element by the name.
 Also, you can add some modifiers to customize the theme.
 This utility property behaves like style.

 ### Usage